.webp)

 Noelehua Lyons

-She received a bachelor’s degree cum laude from Cornell University in Comparative Literature and a master’s in International Education from Harvard University.
-She has served on the boards of the YWCA of O‘ahu and the Association of Fundraising Professionals, Aloha Chapter.
-She and her husband, Chris, have two sons attending Punahou – Kaiea ’24 and Makana ’29.
+Noe received a BA cum laude from Cornell University in Comparative Literature and a Masters in International Education from Harvard University.
+She has served on the Boards of the YWCA of O’ahu and the Association of Fundraising Professionals, Aloha Chapter, and on the planning committee for the CASE/NAIS annual conference.
+She currently serves on the Board of Directors for Rainbow Schools.
+She loves spending time with her family, her husband Chris and sons Kaiea and Makana, enjoying the precious and beautiful place that is Hawai’i.

 Endowment growth doesn’t happen by accident.